Dangerous driving

 [5-5410] Dangerous driving

-1.
+- 1.

-Generally see King v The Queen (2012) 245 CLR 588 and Special Bulletin 28.
+Generally see King v The Queen and Special Bulletin 28.
 See also Criminal Practice and Procedure NSW at [8-s 52A.1]ff; Criminal Law (NSW) at [CA.52A.20]ff.

-The offences in s 52A are strict liability, as to which see Jiminez v The Queen (1992) 173 CLR 572 and the defence of an honest and reasonable mistake of fact that it was safe to drive.
+The offences in s 52A are strict liability (as to which see Jiminez v The Queen) and the defence of an honest and reasonable mistake of fact that it was safe to drive may arise.

 An ability to steer a vehicle is not essential.
 Control over propulsion, that is, over the mode of moving and stopping the vehicle is sufficient to be a driver: R v Affleck (1992) 65 A Crim R 96 at 98; Williams v R at [62].

 A person does not have to be shown to have been voluntarily and consciously managing and controlling the movement of the vehicle at the precise moment of impact: Williams v R at [67].
 Even if the motor vehicle was not being driven dangerously at the precise moment of impact, a preceding period of driving in a dangerous manner may be so nearly contemporaneous with the impact as to satisfy this element of the offence: Williams v R at [67] applying Jiminez v The Queen at 578.
+El Seidi v R [2021] NSWCCA 303 at [14], [16] sets out the appropriate directions to be given in cases where involuntariness, including where the accused suffered an epileptic seizure at the time of impact, is an issue.

 In Jiminez v The Queen at 584, the High Court said directions given in a dangerous driving case based on tiredness should address:

-• The evidence, if any, suggesting the driver honestly believed on reasonable grounds that it was safe to drive
+The evidence, if any, suggesting the driver honestly believed on reasonable grounds that it was safe to drive

-• If the jury concludes the driving was dangerous to the public, they must also consider whether the driver honestly believed on reasonable grounds that it was safe to drive
+If the jury concludes the driving was dangerous to the public, they must also consider whether the driver honestly believed on reasonable grounds that it was safe to drive

-• The onus of negativing that defence is on the prosecution
+The onus of negativing that defence is on the prosecution

-• In cases where the defence case is that there is no evidence the accused had any warning of the onset of sleep, identify the period of driving during which the driving is alleged to be dangerous.
-In such cases the jury must be informed that if the accused fell asleep, his/her actions while asleep were not voluntary and could not amount to dangerous driving.
+In cases where the defence case is that there is no evidence the accused had any warning of the onset of sleep, identify the period of driving during which the driving is alleged to be dangerous.
+In such cases the jury must be informed that if the accused fell asleep, their actions while asleep were not voluntary and could not amount to dangerous driving.

-To the extent that one member of the court in Prineas v R [2018] NSWCCA 221 at [44] suggests that it is preferable not to use the phrase “safe for [the accused] to drive” in a dangerous driving case involving sleep, it is contrary to the suggested directions in Jiminez v The Queen.
+To the extent that one member of the court in Prineas v R [2018] NSWCCA 221 at [44] suggests that it is preferable not to use the phrase “safe for the accused to drive” in a dangerous driving case involving sleep, it is contrary to the suggested directions in Jiminez v The Queen.

 “Dangerous” does not require proof of some species of criminal negligence: King v The Queen (2012) 245 CLR 588 at [38].